Division of Social Sciences

 Certificates of Achievement

-Child Development Associate - COA
+Child Development Associate

-Division of Social Sciences - Curriculum Code: 0204
+Curriculum Code: 0204

 Why enroll in Childhood Development Associate Certificate of Achievement program?

-Child Development Associate offers three courses preparing students for the National Childhood Development Certification (CDA) examination.
+Child Development Associate program offers three courses preparing students for the National Childhood Development Certification (CDA) examination.
 Courses provide theoretical and practical foundation for obtaining CDA Certification, which is necessary for working as paraprofessionals in Early Childhood classrooms or Family Child Care settings.

 If I complete the Childhood Development Associate program, can I transfer to an upper-division college or university?